Skip to main content

 • Transfer of residence to another Member State of the European Union

-If the taxpayer chooses to apply the special provisions provided for in the aforementioned article 95 bis of the Personal Income Tax Law in the event of a change of residence to another Member State of the European Union or the European Economic Area with which there is an effective exchange of tax information, and any of the circumstances provided for in article 95 bis.6.a) of the Personal Income Tax Law occur which determine the obligation to self-assess the capital gain, the self-assessment must be submitted within the period between the date on which any of the circumstances referred to in article 95 bis.6.a) of the Personal Income Tax Law occurs and the end of the immediately following tax declaration period, or within the tax declaration period corresponding to the first fiscal year in which the taxpayer did not have such status as a result of the change of residence, if this were later.
+If the taxpayer opts for the application of the specialities provided for in the aforementioned article 95 bis of the Law of PIT In the event of a change of residence to another Member State of the European Union, or of the European Economic Area with which there is an effective exchange of tax information, and any of the circumstances provided for in Article 95 bis.6.a) of the Law of the European Union occur.
+PIT that determine the obligation to self-assess the capital gain, the self-assessment will be submitted within the period between the date on which any of the circumstances referred to in article 95 bis.6.a) of the Law of the PIT and the end of the immediately following tax return period, or the tax return period corresponding to the first fiscal year in which the taxpayer did not have such status as a result of the change of residence, if this is later.

 • Loss of resident status of the partner who applied the tax deferral regime in spin-off, merger or absorption operations and exchange of securities when he transfers his residence to a Member State of the European Union or the European Economic Area

 Regulations: Articles 80.4 and 81.3 of the LIS ; art.
-14.3 Law Income Tax
+14.3 Law PIT

 However, when the partner acquires residence in a Member State of the European Union or the European Economic Area with which there is an effective exchange of tax information under the terms set forth in section 3 of the First Additional Provision of Law 36/2006, of November 29, on measures to prevent tax fraud, payment of the tax debt resulting from the application of the above shall be deferred by the tax authorities at the request of the taxpayer until the date of transfer to third parties of the affected shares or interests, with the provisions of Law 58/2003, of December 17, General Tax Law, and its implementing regulations applying, as regards the accrual of late payment interest and the establishment of guarantees for such deferral.
 If the supplementary declaration responds to this circumstance, the taxpayer must mark with an "X" the box [113] in the "Supplementary declaration" section of the declaration.